 - Candidates must first complete an approved PGY-1 internship at an ACGME-accredited residency program: Transitional, Surgery, or Medicine internships are encouraged.

 - Radiation Oncology Department of NYPH/CUMC is comprised of two floors -- Administration/Conference rooms on one level, and the newly expanded Irving Radiation Oncology Center with clinical and treatment areas on the second level.
 Our multi-million dollar upgrade includes a modern patient waiting/reception area with skylights, and two new treatment machines: Varian TrueBeam (offers high-precision image-guided radiotherapy and radiosurgery) and Siemens’ ARTISTE (CT-on-rails technology allows real-time imaging of tumor response).
 The department now has

 - 5 megavoltage External Beam Radiotherapy (EBRT) units with electron and IMRT (Intensity Modulated Radiation Therapy) capability

 - Gamma Knife

-- Brachytherapy equipment
+- Brachytherapy equipment in new HDR suite

 - IntraBeam IORT (Intraoperative Radiation Therapy)